scil-vital/TrackToLearn/README.md

   --normalize  If set, normalize first input signal.
 ```

-Example datasets and config files are available here: COMING SOON
+Example dataset config files are available in `examples`.

 Then, you may train an agent by running `python TrackToLearn/trainers/sac_auto_train.py`.